GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 4. Select the pages option from the left hand menu.
 5. In the source dropdown box select main.
 6. Click the save button.
-7. The website is now deployed using gihub pages and when ready (can take a minute) a link will apear at the top of the page for your website.
+7. The website is now deployed using github pages and when ready (can take a minute) a link will appear at the top of the page for your website.

 ## Local Deployment
 ### How to Fork